kreus7/Extralz-Cogs/README.md

 # Extralz-Cogs

 ## Description
-This repository will be used to host my miscellaneous cogs.
+This repository was used to host my miscellaneous cogs for Red V2.
+It is no longer maintained.
+They do not work for V3 and are no longer maintained.
+The repository remains for historical purposes.

 ## Installation
 To install these cogs, make sure Red-DiscordBot is up-to-date and add the repository.